 World-class employers have consistently looked to our College to build their corporate teams.
 They are searching for graduates who have a strong foundation in both academics and real-world experience.
 And just as students' individual needs, interests, and strengths vary, so too do employers'.
 To find out more about the range of employment opportunities available to our graduates and to make connections with potential employers, BCS offers the following opportunities to students:

-I-Link Business.
-I-Link Business is your one-stop shop for on-campus recruiting activity.
+I-Link.
+I-Link is your one-stop shop for on-campus recruiting activity.
 Through your account, you are eligible to participate in on-campus interviews.
-To be considered for an interview with a company recruiter, you must submit your résumé through I-Link Business.
+To be considered for an interview with a company recruiter, you must submit your résumé through I-Link.
 It is an easy process but is driven by specific timelines that are set according to when the company will be on campus.
 If you have been selected for an interview, you will see “invited” on your account.
 Scheduling the interview is done through the system as well.
-Learn more about I-Link Business.
+Learn more about I-Link.

 Career fairs.
 Business Career Fairs are held each semester and host up to 100 different companies each day, allowing you an opportunity to introduce yourself to prospective employers.
 At these fairs, you can investigate internships and full-time employment options while promoting your qualifications and interests to targeted employers.
 Check the calendar for upcoming Business Career Fairs.
 Learn how to make the most of a career fair.